Search This Blog

 Ominously however as the town stood around that important first hole, it filled back up with water.
 So a planned official "laying of the first stone" (which would not actually be the first of course) ceremony with more pomp was postponed.

 Work progressed on the bridge at what seemed a glacial place.
 Weeks into the works there wasn't much to see beyond an enormous hole built for those pillars.
 Pumps had proved incapable of keeping water out of it.
 Millington asked the incredulous magistrates who had ordered the bridge what he should do about it.
 They replied that a qualified civil engineer such as himself would be rather more the person to know what to do than them.
 We must be fair to Millington and point out the pumps supplied to him were clearly not powerful enough but the powers that be baulked at more expensive but more effective pumps.
-What Miington was really saying was "What is it you think I can do about the bridge as you don't want to buy me a proper pump?"
+What Milington was really saying was "What is it you think I can do about the bridge as you don't want to buy me a proper pump?"
 He claimed that it had always been agreed that he should be provided with a steam powered pump, and in the end one was purchased for his use at the cost of £400.
 He reasoned that it would only be in use for a few months and so could be sold thereafter for only a small loss.
 (He was wrong, and the pump only fetched £100 in the end.)

 Marlow became a local laughing stock.
 Dark mutterings that the engineer was incompetent, even fraudulent grew.
 Issues beyond problems with pumps were at play.

 Right from the get go Millington had faced allegations that his bridge was not going to be strong enough to support itself.
 Other similar bridges had collapsed in recent years, critics argued.
 Some of those expressing doubts were involved with building it.
 Millington tried to prevent critics looking at his plans or speaking to the justices.
 Some of the bridgewardens were on his side and were willing to help him with this.
 Probably they felt he didn't need to have to justify himself to armchair experts.
 And all the while costs were spiralling.
-Some Marlow residents accused the bridgewardens of being fleeced by any which contractor or surveyor possible in pursuit of their white elephant vanity project (hardly fair.
-It wasn't they who specifically wanted a suspension bridge).
+Some Marlow residents accused the bridgewardens of being fleeced by any which contractor or surveyor possible in pursuit of their white elephant vanity project.
+(Hardly fair - it wasn't they who specifically wanted a suspension bridge).
 Why can't we have a good old stone bridge came the cry.

 In 1829, the Marquis of Chandos, on a visit to Wadham Wyndham at Beech Lodge, travelled to the construction site.
 He expressed surprise at the state of things and was "astonished to see no engineer or clerk of the works present."
 It was if these essentials had been done away with entirely he thought.
 Another of the party was heard to call the sight a "disgrace to the county."
+Although Milington had announced in July 1829 that he would take up residence in Marlow to personally supervise the work, he left for London after a few months.
+William Francis, schoolmaster and thorn in the side of any underperforming person in authority, was also a prolific letter writer to the local press, often under the pen name of Veritas.
+He poured scorn too on the bridges progress, and in particular the fact that Millington had apparently left supervision of the works to inexperienced teenage junior.
+This could not be Savage who was middle aged, so presumably another perhaps baby faced assistant was at work on site!

 His bridge would not have fallen down it is fair to say.
 Copies of his plan managed to survive and later engineers who looked at them did not find them dangerous.
 They would have given Marlow pedestrian footways of 5 foot width rather than the slightly narrower ones there today.
 However James Savage was not confident in the design (especially the load bearing capacity of the pillars which were to be in iron) and felt the instructions supplied to him were not good enough to work with.